Regular Army: Active Duty

 Benefit Fact Sheet

-The U.S. Army provides a one-time lump sum Death Gratuity of $100,000 to the primary next of kin of a Soldier who dies while on active duty.
+The Department of Defense provides a one-time lump sum Death Gratuity of $100,000 to the primary next of kin of a Service member who dies while on active duty.
 Its purpose is to help the survivors in their readjustment and to aid them in meeting immediate expenses incurred.
 The gratuity is paid by the last military command of the deceased.

 - To the lawful surviving Spouse of the Service member, if any;